synrc/bpe/README.md

 ```

-The worklow definiton uses following persistent workflow model which is stored in KVS:
+The workflow definition uses following persistent workflow model which is stored in KVS:

 ```erlang
 -record(task,         { name, id, roles, module }).